Techne3/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    _Sessions allow the user to be logged in to a site and stayed logged in until the session is expired or destroyed._

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    _Bycrypt is used to turns the loggers password into a mix of letters numbers and symbols so the password can not be read and decoded._

 - [ ] What does bcrypt do to slow down attackers?

+    _Since the password will be hashed and salted it makes it much harder to decode and prevents people attacking from retrieving the password._

 - [ ] What are the three parts of the JSON Web Token?

+    _Header_
+    _Payload_
+    _Verify Signature_

 ## Minimum Viable Product